-If you are looking for insights into editing nonfiction and academic editing then Anupam Choudhury is your man.
+If you are looking for insights into editing nonfiction and academic editing, then Anupam Choudhury is your man.
 I met him in New Delhi last year and further in our Indian Copyeditors Forum group.
-I am impressed with his knowledge, skills, and ability to solve and support others.
+I am impressed with his knowledge, skills, and ability to solve problems and support others.
 Anupam is humble, hardworking with a sense of humour; an excellent combination for any editor.

-All editors support writers and authors in their journey to publishing that elusive book but it is further complicated when a thesis or sciences are involved.
-The stories that an author writes are fine-tuned by an editor but finding the right editor can be a challenge for most writers.
+All editors support writers and authors in their journey to publishing that elusive book, but it is further complicated when a thesis or sciences are involved.
+The stories that an author writes are fine-tuned by an editor, but finding the right editor can be a challenge for most writers.

 Q1.
 What pulled you into the field of editing, Anupam?

 Nothing pulled me into the field of editing—I got into editing out of love!
 No, not the love of editing, but the love of my girlfriend!
 (Who is now my wife.)